Approach

 How much does McKinsey charge for an AI consulting engagement?

-McKinsey typically charges $500K to $5M+ for AI strategy and implementation engagements.
+McKinsey typically charges $500K to $5M+ for AI strategy and implementation projects.
 The exact price depends on scope, team size, and duration.
 A focused 8-week AI strategy project with a small team might land around $500K-$800K.
-A full-scale AI transformation with multiple workstreams over 6 months can exceed $3M.
+A full AI transformation with multiple workstreams over 6 months can exceed $3M.
 These figures include partner oversight, a team of 4-8 consultants, and extensive deliverables.
-For most mid-market PE firms and family offices, this pricing does not align with the value received.
+For most mid-market PE firms and family offices, the price does not match the value.

 Can a boutique firm deliver the same quality as McKinsey?

 For PE-specific AI work, boutique specialists often deliver better results because their teams have done the exact same work before.
 McKinsey's strength is breadth.
 A boutique's strength is depth.
 If you need AI strategy across a 200-person organization spanning five business lines, McKinsey wins.
-If you need a deal screening tool that processes CIMs against your investment criteria, a boutique that has built exactly that system for three other PE firms will deliver faster and at a fraction of the cost.
+If you need a deal screening tool that processes CIMs against your investment criteria, a boutique that has built exactly that system for three other PE firms will deliver faster and cheaper.

 What should I look for in an AI consulting firm for private equity?

 Three things.
 First, do they have direct experience with PE workflows (deal screening, portfolio monitoring, IC preparation, investor reporting)?
 Not general financial services experience.
 PE-specific experience.
 Second, can they show you working systems they have built, not just strategy decks?
-Third, what is their data security posture?
-Zero-retention architecture should be standard, not a premium add-on.
+Third, how do they handle your data?
+Your data should never be stored, and that should be standard, not a premium add-on.
 Ask for references from other PE firms, not from banks or insurance companies.

 Is it worth building an in-house AI team for a mid-market PE firm?

 For most mid-market firms ($200M-$2B AUM), building a full in-house team is hard to justify.
-The minimum viable AI team costs $630K-$980K per year in compensation alone.
+A minimum viable AI team costs $630K-$980K a year in pay alone.
 It takes 4-6 months before they ship anything useful.
-And retaining top AI talent is difficult when Google and OpenAI are offering $500K+ packages.
-A better path for mid-market firms: start with a boutique consultant or platform vendor, prove the value, then consider selective in-house hires for maintenance and iteration.
+And keeping top AI talent is hard when Google and OpenAI offer $500K+ packages.
+A better path: start with a boutique consultant or platform vendor, prove the value, then consider selective in-house hires for maintenance and iteration.

 How do AI platform vendors compare to custom-built solutions?

 Platform vendors give you speed and lower upfront cost.
 Custom solutions give you differentiation and ownership.
-If deal sourcing is a commodity function at your firm (you compete on operations, not origination), a vendor platform is the right call.
-If your screening process is a source of competitive advantage, custom AI that reflects your specific criteria, trained on your historical deal data, will outperform any off-the-shelf tool.
+If deal sourcing is a commodity at your firm (you compete on operations, not origination), a vendor platform is the right call.
+If your screening process is a source of competitive advantage, custom AI built around your criteria, trained on your historical deal data, will beat any off-the-shelf tool.
 The trade-off is always speed-to-value versus long-term edge.

 How quickly can a boutique AI consultant start delivering results?

-Most boutique specialists can begin a Discovery Sprint within one to two weeks of engagement.
+Most boutique specialists can start a Discovery Sprint within one to two weeks.
 The sprint itself takes two weeks and produces a concrete build plan.
-From there, a working prototype or MVP typically ships in four to six weeks.
-Compare that to McKinsey's 12-16 week engagement model or the 6-18 months required to build an in-house team.
-If you have an active deal that would benefit from AI-assisted screening, a boutique can have a working tool in your hands before a Big Three firm finishes its stakeholder interviews.
+From there, a working prototype typically ships in four to six weeks.
+Compare that to McKinsey's 12-16 week engagements or the 6-18 months required to build an in-house team.
+If you have an active deal that would benefit from AI-assisted screening, a boutique can have a working tool in your hands before a Big Three firm finishes its interviews.

 WorkWise Solutions builds AI systems specifically for PE firms, family offices, private credit teams, and independent sponsors.
 Every engagement starts with a Discovery Sprint and follows our High-Stakes AI Blueprint.